mmistakes/so-simple-theme/training/rna-seq-introduction-2018-03-27.md

 - The theory behind popular methods for pathways and gene set enrichment analysis
 - Executing basic Bioinformatics tools using Galaxy

-## Prerequisites

-- No prior programming experience is required, but those attending should be able to use a plain text editor.

 ## Software installation